u2d-ai/msaSDK/README.md

 - **Support asynchronous and synchronous hybrid writing**: `ORM`  is based on`SQLModel` & `Sqlalchemy`.
 Freely customize database type.
 Asynchronous mode.
 Strong scalability.
-- **Front-end separation**: The front-end is rendered by `Amis`, the back-end interface is automatically generated by `MSA SDK - Admin`.
+- **Front-end separation**: The front-end is rendered by `Amis`, the back-end interface is automatically generated by `msaSDK - Admin`.
 The interface is reusable.
 - **Strong scalability**: The background page supports `Amis` pages and ordinary `html` pages.
 Easily customize the interface freely.
 - **Automatic api documentation**: Automatically generate Interface documentation by `FastAPI`.
 Easily debug and share